MUDAL/Self-driving-Toy-Car/README.md

 ## Components
 1. STM32 Bluepill board
 2. L298N module
-3. Two 7805 regulators
+3. Two 7805 regulators (one for HC05 and one for SG90 servo)
 4. SG90 servo motor
 5. 5mm LED + 2k resistor
 6. Two TT gear motors
 7. On/Off switch
 8. Two 18650 Li-ion batteries
 9. HCSR04 ultrasonic sensor (current version)
+10. HC05 Bluetooth module

 The final prototype was developed using an STM32 bluepill board.
 The code was developed using STM32Cube HAL drivers in the STM32CubeIDE.
 The generic CMSIS